 An alternator controls charging with a voltage regulator.
 They sense the battery’s voltage and send more or less current depending on the voltage.
 Your typical lead-acid car battery is designed for this type of charge.
 Deep-cycle lead-acid and lithium batteries are not so it is critical to manage how the alternators energy is used to charge your RVs batteries with the tow vehicle alternator..

 The alternator monitors voltage and sends more current, up to the maximum amount it can generate, to reach some set voltage as fast as possible, usually around 14.2.
 This essentially represents the bulk charge phase we find in battery chargers.
 With this in mind, I have one more concept to introduce: battery internal resistance.

 Battery Internal Resistance

-The regulator will send a charge current when the voltage drops below 13.5 volts in a typical alternator.
+The regulator will send a charge current in a typical alternator when the voltage drops below 13.5 volts.
 When the voltage exceeds 14.5 volts, the regulator will stop supplying current.
 The state of charge of the battery regulates amperage or current.
 When the battery is weak, its internal resistance is not strong enough to hold back (resist) the current from the alternator trying to recharge it.
 As the battery reaches full charge, the internal resistance becomes strong enough to oppose current flow from the alternator.
 Eventually, the amperage output from the alternator will drop to the point where it stops providing current until the battery voltage drops again.
 The gradual decrease in charging current is similar to the absorption phase found in a battery charger.